What to do

 If you are teaching your choreography to others, show them the movements and explain how you want the elements you have chosen to be demonstrated in the performance.

-Use this time to give yourself feedback on what looks good, and what could be stronger.
-Are the choices you have made about your elements coming through clearly in the movements?
+Use this time to reflect on what looks good, and what could be stronger.
+Are the choices you have made about your elements in relation to the kaupapa coming through clearly in the choreography?
 Make any final revisions to your choreography.

 How to present your learning